Rupert Inglis: First World War

 He was buried close to the battlefield at Ginchy; his body was not recovered after the end of the war.

 Tributes

 Apart from the letter from Neville Talbot, several other fellow officers sent tributes to Mrs. Inglis:

 Memorials

 Inglis' name is among the 72,000 dead with no known grave commemorated on the Thiepval Memorial.
 There is also a memorial to him at All Saints' Church, Basingstoke where he had served as a curate.

 At Frittenden, he is commemorated on the War Memorial while the lychgate at St. Mary's church is dedicated to him; there is also a tablet to his memory in the chancel of the church.
 On Remembrance Sunday 2009, Inglis' nephew, Hubert Ashton, preached at St. Mary's church, Frittenden.
 Parishioners also visited Ginchy where a memorial service was held in honour of the First World War dead.
-A memorial to the students of the Ely Theological College is now at King's School, Ely.
+A memorial to the students of the Ely Theological College is now at King's Ely.